-- Our 'Calmer School Code' is displayed in each classroom and throughout the school. - The school staff work together to 'catch mistakes' and use these with children as learning opportunities. - Anti-bullying policy is in place. - Pupils' work is displayed throughout the school in a variety of ways. - Classrooms include a good mix of celebration of pupils' work and working walls to support pupils' learning. - Every class has visual timetables displayed. - Children have access to a variety of IT resources including Chrome Books, digital cameras and iPads. - School and pupils' awards are displayed prominently in key areas of the school. - Outdoor activities are planned as part of the everyday curriculum. - Clubs provide opportunities to outdoor learning. - We are a Trauma Informed School, with two named TIS practitioners who support children with social, emotional and mental health needs. - Use of the school grounds and the local area for learning opportunities is a regular occurrence, with a 'school aim' to use the outside environment for as much as possible in addition to the opportunities outlined above. - Pupils in the Early Years Foundation have free access to the outside area. - Areas of the playground are designated for
+- Teachers focus on rewarding positive behaviours to promote a positive learning environment. - A system of whole school rewards and consequences are in place. - Our half-termly school value and enquiry question is displayed in each class room and throughout the school. - Our 'Calmer School Code' is displayed in each classroom and throughout the school. - The school staff work together to 'catch mistakes' and use these with children as learning opportunities. - Anti-bullying policy is in place. - Pupils' work is displayed throughout the school in a variety of ways. - Classrooms include a good mix of celebration of pupils' work and working walls to support pupils' learning. - Every class has visual timetables displayed. - Children have access to a variety of IT resources including whiteboards, digital cameras and IPADS. - School and pupils' awards are displayed prominently in key areas of the school. - Outdoor activities are planned as part of the everyday curriculum. - Clubs provide opportunities to outdoor learning. - We are a Trauma Informed School, with two named TIS practitioners who support children with social, emotional and mental health needs.